8. Seminar zur Philosophie der Physik

 Diskussionsgruppen

-(A) Niels Linnemann und Annica Vieser: It from bit
+(A) Tim Riedel und Annica Vieser: It from Bit

 (B) Oxana Shaya: What are resources in quantum computing?